ant-media/ant-media-documentation/docs/get-started/enterprise-and-community-edition.md

 ## Supported Environments

 Ant Media Server runs on **Linux(Ubuntu)** and **MacOS**. it supports both x64 and ARM architecture.
-Ubuntu 20.04, Ubuntu 22.04 and CentOS 8 are officially supported.
-In addition, It's known that Ant Media Server is used on SUSE, Debian, WSL, and RHLE distributions as well.
+Ubuntu 20.04, Ubuntu 22.04, Ubuntu 24.04 and CentOS 8 are officially supported.
+In addition, It's known that Ant Media Server is used on Debian, WSL, and RHLE distributions as well.

 ## Extensions